 The Community Development Department is responsible for the issuance of all construction permits and related inspections and provides professional advice regarding planning, zoning, and community development issues.

-THE COMMUNITY DEVELOPMENT DEPARTMENT HAS MOVED TO 961 HIGWAY 80 EAST (ACROSS FROM WAL-MART).
+THE COMMUNITY DEVELOPMENT DEPARTMENT IS LOCATED AT 961 HIGWAY 80 EAST (ACROSS FROM WAL-MART).

 Planning & Zoning